Zeremer/cs2263_hw01/README.md

 ## Description
 This program is used to compute single digit mathematical expressions and give an answer.
 This program can use Apache CLI to bring files with console commands, or running the program without commands will allow one to enter a mathematical expression.
+Then the program can take a command to output calculations to a specific file.

 #### Table of Contents